Competitions

 Print Competitions:

-Monochrome, General-A and General-B and one additional category from the following: Nature, Photojournalism (PJ), Creative and Travel.
-Each entrant is allowed a maximum of three (3) prints per category, but not to exceed a total of six (6) entries.
+Each entrant is allowed a maximum of three prints or digital (combined) per print category, but not to exceed a total of six prints or digital (combined) per competiton.

 1. Preparation of Print Entries: All print entries must be mounted on mounting board and matted with maker's choice of matboard.
 While there are no restrictions on the choice of matboard for the monthly critique, the annual show may have different criteria.
 Total thickness, including the window mat, may not exceed 1/8" and the dimensions not larger than 16" x 20".
 A 2" x 4" identification sticker properly filled out must be placed at upper left corner on the back of the print.